regolith-linux/regolith-desktop-website/content/_index.md

 ![](/regolith-empty.png)

 {{< columns >}}
-### For People Comfortable with PCs

-Regolith is built for those with a working knowledge of using computers.
-It avoids the clutter and ceremony that comes along with environments designed for familiarity with legacy interfaces.
+### Productivity First

-Regolith runs [i3](https://i3wm.org/): a popular, fast, and configurable tiling window manager which is great for keyboard-driven interaction.
-Regolith integrates i3 with other desktop components such as `i3bar`, `rofication`, and [`ilia`](https://github.com/regolith-linux/ilia#readme) to provide a complete desktop interface.
+Regolith runs [i3](https://i3wm.org/): a popular, fast, and configurable tiling window manager which is great for fast keyboard-driven worflows.
+Regolith integrates i3 with other desktop components such as `i3bar`, `rofication`, `gnome-flashback`, and [`ilia`](https://github.com/regolith-linux/ilia#readme) to provide a complete desktop interface.

 <--->

+### Less is More

+By utilizing the underlying capabilities of the OS, Regolith is lightweight.
+Configuring features typically means installing and removing packages.
+Regolith avoids reinventing any pre-existing wheels.

+<--->

-### GNOME based System Management
+### GNOME System Management

-By providing a gnome session with [`gnome-flashback`](https://wiki.gnome.org/Projects/GnomeFlashback), Regolith sidesteps much of the complexity of a typical `gnome-shell` based environment while providing simple and consistent system management capabilities via `gnome-settings`.
+By providing a gnome session with [`gnome-flashback`](https://wiki.gnome.org/Projects/GnomeFlashback), Regolith sidesteps much of the complexity of a typical `gnome-shell` based environment while providing simple and consistent system management capabilities.

 {{< /columns >}}